YAL-GameMaker/function_get_address_2024/README.md

-And thus, if we have two method-structs for the same built-in function, we can look for the "null, same pointer, null" pattern inside to figure out where the built-in function field is.
+And thus, if we have two method-structs for the same built-in function, we can look for the "null, same pointer, null" pattern inside to figure out where the built-in function field is, and compare it against a non-function method struct (which will have the middle pointer as null) to be sure.

 With the offset calculated, grabbing a function pointer is a matter of adding the offset to a method-struct address and reading the address from there.